Olasupotomiwa/Mcq-App/README.md

 ## Credits

 Zino Trust Tutorial on Youtube.
-I picked the idea of build the App by watching two youtube videos.
+I got the idea to build the App by watching two youtube videos.
 What I built is, however different from what I watched.